-Bulgarian violinist Vesko Eschkenazy and Concertgebouw Kamerorkest (Concertgebouw Chamber Orchestra) perform Johann Sebastian Bach’s Violin Concerto in A minor, BWV 1041.
-14 April 2013 at the Royal Concertgebouw Amsterdam.
+Accompanied by the Concertgebouw Kamerorkest (Concertgebouw Chamber Orchestra), the Bulgarian violinist Vesko Eschkenazy performs Johann Sebastian Bach’s Violin Concerto in A minor, BWV 1041.
+Recorded on 14 April 2013 at the Royal Concertgebouw Amsterdam.
+Published by the AVROTROS Klassiek channel.

 The concerto is “generally thought to have been composed at Cöthen in 1717-23”, although Christoph Wolff has raised the possibility that the work may have been written in Leipzig, perhaps during Bach’s time as director of the Collegium Musicum.
 In any event, the only autograph source to survive are parts Bach copied out (along with other copyists) in Leipzig circa 1730 from a now lost score or draft.